 Visas for Residency Training

-- The University of Maryland Medical Center Midtown campus adheres to the standards and guidelines for the employment of non-immigrants as established by federal immigration laws and the U.S. Department of Labor.
-UMMC will hire only U.S. citizens and non-citizens who are authorized for employment.
+- The University of Maryland Medical Center Midtown Campus adheres to the standards and guidelines for the employment of non-immigrants as established by federal immigration laws and the U.S. Department of Labor.
+UMMC Midtown Campus will hire only U.S. citizens and non-citizens who are have been authorized for employment.
 We are pleased to sponsor non-immigrant alien residents under the J-1 visa program.
-UMMC does not consider H-1B and F1 visas appropriate for resident training.
+UMMC Midtown Campus does not consider H-1B and F1 visas appropriate for resident training.

 - Sponsorship guidelines require that all residents who require visa sponsorship convert to a J1 visa prior to starting their training with UMMC Midtown.